firebolt-db/firebolt-db.github.io/docs/general-reference/information-schema/columns.md

 grand_parent: General reference
 ---

+{: .note}
+This documentation is related to an older version of Firebolt.
+For the most current documentation, see [Firebolt documentation](https://docs.firebolt.io/godocs/).

 # Information schema for columns

 You can use the `information_schema.columns` view to return information about all columns in any table in a database.
 The view is available in each database and contains one row for each column.
 You can use a `SELECT` query to return information about each column as shown in the example below.